zsoltherpai/fluent-jdbc/README.md

 ####About FluentJdbc####
 FluentJdbc is a java library for operating with SQL queries conveniently.
 Every SQL operation is a single, readable api call without any of the JDBC clutter.
+It supports functionality most similar jdbc wrappers prevent or abstract away, more details below.

-Some of FluentJdbc's key features:
+FluentJdbc's key features:
 * functional, fluent API
 * execution of select/insert/update/delete/alter/... statements as one-liners
 * parameter mapping (named, positional, supports java.time, plugins for custom types)